EneaAntonicelli/Issue-Logger/README.md

 ### BodyParser

 You need to use bodyParser() if you want the form data to be available in req.body.
+Body parser looks at the body, and sees if there are any json objects connected to it.
+If there are, it will attach them to "req.body"

 ### app.use and how it works